What is Physis?

 ALESSIA Chiappino

-I have a classical and humanistic education, followed by a Diploma in Photography from the Istituto Europeo di Design in Milan.
-After relocating to London in the early 2000s, I completed a Master’s Degree in Fine Arts at Central St. Martins (University College London), focusing on video and sound art.
-I then worked in the music industry for over a decade before training in Integrative and Relational Psychotherapy with a trauma-attuned approach.
+I have a classical and humanistic education, followed by a Diploma in Photography from the Istituto Europeo di Design in Milan and a Master’s degree in Fine Arts at Central St. Martins (University of The Arts, UAL London), focusing on video and sound art.
+I worked in the music industry for over a decade before training in Integrative and Depth-Relational Psychotherapy.
 Additionally, I have trained in Somatic Attachment Therapy, Psychedelic Harm Reduction and Integration (PHRI), and Integrative Psychedelic Therapies with institutions in Canada, the UK, and the USA.

-I am currently undergoing advanced clinical training for the Postgraduate Diploma in Psychedelic-Assisted Therapy at the Institute of Psychedelic Therapy (UK), as well as a Certificate in First Nations Indigenous Studies with the University of Alberta (Canada).
+In December 2025, I will complete the two-year advanced clinical training for the Postgraduate Diploma in Psychedelic-Assisted Therapy with the Institute of Psychedelic Therapy (UK).
+I am also currently enrolled in a Certificate in Indigenous Studies at the University of Alberta (Canada), which informs a respectful, non-appropriative stance toward the Indigenous plant-medicine traditions of the Americas.

-I am a member of The Chacruna Institute for Psychedelic Plant Medicines, a non-profit organization based in Northern California that provides education and cultural understanding about plant medicines and promotes a bridge between the ceremonial use of sacred plants and mainstream psychedelic science.
-Along with Chacruna, I support the Indigenous Reciprocity Initiative of the Americas (IRI), which fosters biocultural conservation and the autonomy of Indigenous communities.
+I am a member of the Chacruna Institute for Psychedelic Plant Medicines, and I support the Indigenous Reciprocity Initiative of the Americas (IRI), which fosters biocultural conservation and the autonomy of Indigenous communities.

 -